OAGi/Score/docs/user_guide/index.rst

 5. Enter a new value in the field.

-6. Click “Update” when finish.
+6. Click "Update" when finish.

-7. Click on the “Round Arrow” icon located at the top right of the detail pane to reset the values of the BIE node back to their initial ones retrieved from the corresponding Core Component.
+7. Click on the "Round Arrow" icon located at the top right of the detail pane to reset the values of the BIE node back to their initial ones retrieved from the corresponding Core Component.

-Note that you have to click “Update” in order for the BIE to be updated and for the changes to be saved.
-Each time you click “Update” a confirmation message appears at the bottom of the page informing you that the BIE has successfully updated.
-Although it is not necessary to click “Update” for every change to the BIE node, it is recommended that the user click the “Update” button frequently.
-If the server response is slow either due to network tardiness or server loads, the user might want to click the “Update” button less frequently.
+Note that you have to click "Update" in order for the BIE to be updated and for the changes to be saved.
+Each time you click "Update" a confirmation message appears at the bottom of the page informing you that the BIE has successfully updated.
+Although it is not necessary to click "Update" for every change to the BIE node, it is recommended that the user click the "Update" button frequently.
+If the server response is slow either due to network tardiness or server loads, the user might want to click the "Update" button less frequently.

 Note that while end users can create and restrict a BIE which is derived from an end user ASCCP that is in Production state, its editability may